fdhhhdjd/Go_Secure_Auth_Pro/README.md

 <a href = "mailto:nguyentientai10@gmail.com"><img src="https://img.icons8.com/fluency/48/000000/send-mass-email.png" alt="License"></a>
 </p>

-## Project: Coding Go Secure Mastering Auth Pro 🇻🇳!
+## Project: Coding Go Secure Mastering Auth Pro!

 # Note: We will have 2 documents for Vietnamese and English.